sto3014/ZattooPlugin/README.md

 * [Switzerland channel page](https://zattoo.com/ch/sender)
 * [Austria channel page](https://zattoo.com/at/sender)

+Which channel page is used depends on the selected `Source` channel list.
 If the name is not found it will be highlighted in red.
 But this is not a guarantee that the channel name is valid.
 On the Austrian page there are two channels which are misspelled.
 Therefore, the channels `kabel_eins_doku_at` and `mtvgermany` are highlighted in red, even they are correct.
 I could not verify the channels for Germany and Switzerland, because I have only a Zattoo subscription for Austria.

 The `Save` button stores your changes in your local settings.
 If you press `OK` or `Apply` in the main Window, your changes are saved as well.
 The `Reset` button can only undo changes which where not saved before.